mkpliang/AWS-SAA-C02-Course/06-S3/notes.md

 Designed for data that isn't accessed often, long term storage, backups, disaster recovery files.
 The requirement for data to be safe is most important.

+This has 11, 9's for Object Durability and 4, 9's for availability.

 #### One Zone-IA

 Designed for data that is accessed less frequently but needed quickly.

+This has 11, 9's for Object Durability and 4, 9's for availability.

 80% of the base cost of Standard-IA.